huwb/volsample/README.md

 This repos started as the source code for the course titled *A Novel Sampling Algorithm for Fast and Stable Real-Time Volume Rendering*, in the *Advances in Real-Time Rendering in Games* course at SIGGRAPH 2015 [1].
 The full presentation PPT is available for download from the course page [here][ADVANCES2015].
 While this is useful reading, the latest implementation takes a new approach which completely replaces most of the approaches introduced in the talk.

-The latest approach, Structured Sampling, works by placing samples on grid lines, constraining their motion to one dimension which is densely sampled by the set of pixel rays and robust against aliasing.
-Right now We are in the process of working out the details, extending the method to 3D, and writing up an article.
+The latest approach, Structured Sampling, works by placing samples on a set of world-space planes, constraining their motion and eliminating noticeable aliasing.
+Right now we are in the process of working out the details, extending the method to 3D (as opposed to flatland 2D), and writing up an article.

 Shadertoy volume rendering demo: [Mt3GWs](https://www.shadertoy.com/view/Mt3GWs)
 Shadertoy sampling diagram: [ll3GWs](https://www.shadertoy.com/view/ll3GWs)